 You’re going to be spending a lot of time—and money—on your mattress, so you want one that’s built to last.
 Beyond mere comfort, you’ll need to consider the factors that affect mattress quality and longevity, such as coil thickness, edge support, and eco-friendly materials.

 Saatva Classic: 13 gauge in the support layer of coils, 14.5 gauge in the top layer of coils

-Casper: The company does not disclose coil gauge.
+Casper Nova Hybrid: The company doesn’t disclose coil gauge.